rrosa-aurea-1/java-angular-web-app/README.md

 * npm run package

 After this, you will have a single **electron-jar.exe** to run with a click under **electron-jar\distribution\electron-jar-win32-ia32** folder.
+**The exe created is a standalone distributable desktop app that not require Node but the JRE is mandatory on your machine to be executed.**
 In this way the spring boot jar is packaged and it run in the electron container as a child process.
 You can read log in its window with **F1 keyword**.